munificent/craftinginterpreters/book/parsing-expressions.md

 <aside name="harder">

-It is possible to define a grammar that's more difficult than Lox's to parse using recursive descent.
+It is possible to define a more complex grammar than Lox's that's difficult to parse using recursive descent.
 Predictive parsing gets tricky when you may need to look ahead a large number of tokens to figure out what you're sitting on.

 In practice, most languages are designed to avoid that.
 Even in cases where they aren't, you can usually hack around it without too much pain.
-If you can parse C++ using recursive descent, you can parse anything.
+If you can parse C++ using recursive descent -- which many C++ compilers do -- you can parse anything.

 </aside>